JavaJeremy/stepmania_scripts/README.md

 1. Adds "[MV]" to all chart titles that have a background video.
 2. Removes "[MV]" from all chart titles (if it exists) that do not have a background video.
 ## Usage
 Select the any folder that has simfiles.
-It can be a single simfile folder, a collection or the entire Stepmania `songs` folder:
+It can be a single simfile folder, a collection or the entire Stepmania `Songs` folder:
 [![Folder selection](docs/folder_selection.png?raw=true)](#)
 Click on `Select Folder`, and the script will start running immediatly.
 Click on `Cancel` to abort the script.